 3.2 All members of the Committee shall satisfy the following requirements: be independent, knowledgeable in accounting, auditing, financial management or compliance and have long-established exposure and demonstrated expertise in these fields.
 To be considered independent, a member must be independent of the UNJSPF’s management, including Investment Management Division, or of the Office of the Representative of the Secretary-General for Investments of the assets of the Fund.
 Members should be free from any relationship that in the opinion of the Board would result in actual or perceived conflict of interest situation.
 While performing their functions the Committee members shall exercise duty of care reasonably expected from them.
 The term of all Committee members shall be four years and they may not be selected for consecutive terms.

 3.3 The Committee shall select a Chairperson and one Vice-Chairperson.
 To meet, a quorum of a majority of the Committee’s membership is required.

-3.4 The Secretary/CEO of the Fund shall designate the Secretary of the Committee.
+3.4 The Chief Executive of Pension Administration of the Fund shall designate the Secretary of the Committee.